top of page

 Copy Nodes

 The Copy Nodes tool allows you to copy nodes or cut and paste nodes to another job.
-You will want to make sure your other job you need to copy to is created first before you click the tool.
+You can select an existing job or create a blank job for the nodes' destination when you copy or cut and paste them.

 The buttons at the bottom of the window lets you choose how and what to copy.
 If you choose "Copy Type...," you will have the option to specify what node type you want to copy based on the node types that exist in your job.
+In the above example, nodes with type "pole" and type "reference" are available to copy.

-*All node data from the job will be copied to the other job.
+*All node data from the job will be copied to the other selected job.
 If the two jobs have different map styles, you will see a warning asking if you want to proceed.

 Join All Poles

 The Join All Poles tool is typically used in the pre-design or scoping step.
-If you hover your mouse over the tool, it will also warn you that it should only be run once.
+If you hover your mouse over the tool, it will warn you that it should only be run once.

-When you click the button, it will add an aerial connection between each pole.
+When you click the tool, it will add an aerial connection between each pole.
 However, it will string the poles together in a single line.
 So if your route should have breaks or branching, it may be best to use the conventional join tool found in the field toolset.
 Should you run it again, you will have multiple connections layered on top of each other connecting the nodes, so only run it once.

 Show Un-Associated Photos